This post may contain affiliate links. Read my disclosure policy.

 - Let your butter cool for a bit after melting it.
 If you add hot butter to the batter, your cornbread may not rise well.

 - Add some corn to give it a little more texture and pops of sweetness.
-When I have leftover cooked corn or corn on the cob, I stir about a half a cup into the batter.
+When I have leftover cooked corn or Air Fryer Corn on the Cob, I stir about a half a cup into the batter.

 Gluten-free cornbread makes an easy and tasty breakfast baked good.
 You can serve it with a smear of butter or a drizzle of honey.
 It also works as an all-American side dish for barbecues or holiday meals.
 We love to serve this fluffy cornbread with: